BJI Undergraduate Summer Research Program

 If you are a Western undergraduate student working on a musculoskeletal health-related project, you are welcome to apply.
 This program is a great opportunity to further your MSK-related research, work in an interdisciplinary environment, gain technical expertise, and connect with mentors and a network of interdisciplinary researchers.

-The program is full-time and trainees will receive a total of $8,680 in funding over 16 weeks (half through the BJI, and the other have through a 1:1 match from your supervisor or external funding sources.)
+The program is full-time and trainees will receive a total of $9632 in funding over 16 weeks (funds are provided through matching funds from the Institute, faculty supervisor, or external source(s) (i.e. tri-council and other funding agencies) toward this full-time commitment.

 The Undergraduate Summer Research Program is funded by the BJI and administered by the Collaborative Specialization in Musculoskeletal Health Research (CMHR).